-You asked the model to “extract the key facts from this customer email and summarize”.
+You asked the model to “extract the key facts from this customer email and summarize.”
 You got 600 words of essay prose.
-The customer’s order number is buried in paragraph 2, the SLA breach time is in paragraph 4 with a hedge, and the issue category is implied rather than stated.
-None of this is consumable by your ticket system.
-You re-prompted “give me a JSON object” and got perfect JSON in two seconds.
-The model was always capable of structured output — you never asked for it, so it defaulted to essay.
-Models default to prose because that is what training data labels as “thoughtful response”.
+The order number is buried in paragraph 2, the SLA breach time is hedged in paragraph 4, and the issue category is implied rather than stated.
+None of it is consumable by your ticket system.
+You re-prompt “give me a JSON object” and get clean JSON in two seconds.
+The model was always capable of structured output.
+You never asked for it, so it defaulted to essay, because that is what its training data labels as a “thoughtful response.”

-This page walks through why explicit format specification is one of the single highest-leverage prompt changes, and how to write schema blocks that hold up across runs.
+This page covers why explicit format specification is one of the highest-leverage prompt changes, and how to write schema blocks that hold up across runs.

 Common causes